 These traineeships are undertaken with an employer on a contract basis.
-Students are able to find their own employer or can do so through the Head of Department - Senior Schooling, or Industry Liaison Officer, a Training Provider, or they may apply when traineeships are advertised through the college notices.
+Students are able to find their own employer or can do so through the Careers & Pathways teacher, a Training Provider, or they may apply when traineeships are advertised through the college notices.